ConesaLab/SQANTI3/README.md

 ## What is SQANTI3?

-SQANTI3 is the newest version of SQANTI ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/), [code repository](https://github.com/ConesaLab/SQANTI)) and SQANTI2 ([code repository](https://github.com/Magdoll/SQANTI2)) .
-It includes all the features included in original SQANTI and SQANTI2 and more!!
-Both tools now converge in SQANTI3 with the intention of providing you the best characterization possible about your new long read-defined transcriptome.
-Even though it works independently, SQANTI3 is the first module of the [Functional IsoTranscriptomics (FIT)](https://tappas.org/) framework.
+SQANTI3 is the newest version of the SQANTI tool ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/)) that merges features from SQANTI, ([code repository](https://github.com/ConesaLab/SQANTI)) and SQANTI2 ([code repository](https://github.com/Magdoll/SQANTI2)), together with new additions.
+SQANTI3 will continue as an integrated development aiming to  providing you the best characterization possible for your new long read-defined transcriptome.
+SQANTI3 is the first module of the [Functional IsoTranscriptomics (FIT)](https://tappas.org/) framework, that also includes IsoAnnot and tappAS.

-New features implemented in SQANTI3 not available in previous versions:
+New features implemented in SQANTI3 not available in previous versions are:

-* isoAnnot Lite implemented --- use `--isoAnnotLite` and `--gff3` option to generate a tappAS-compatible gff3 file automatically.
+* isoAnnotLite implemented --- use `--isoAnnotLite` and `--gff3` option to generate a tappAS-compatible gff3 file automatically.
 * CAGE peak definitions --- CAGE peak will only be associated to a certain transcript if it is upstream of the transcript stariting site.
 Must provide CAGE peak data.
 * Updated `bite` definition and ISM subcategories `5prime_fragment` and `3prime_fragment`.
 * Accepts several expression files at the same time.